jijoel/web-development-notes/wisdom.md

     * Acceptance - from an end-user perspective  (use db)
     * Functional - make sure that pieces fit together  (use db)
     * functional (phpunit) - make sure that routes work, and correct data called  (use db)
+        * model - verify correct data is returned (use db)
+        * routes - make sure routes are available (use db)
     * unit (phpunit) - make sure single unit works well in isolation
         * controllers - verify correct interface methods are called, views returned, etc. (mocks)
         * repositories - verify correct model methods are called  (use mocks)

-        * model - verify correct data is returned (use db)
-        * routes - make sure routes are available (use db)
+* Functional tests are great for showing actual data, and learning how a system works